maiavixen/FoxyGPT/README.md

 node run start
 ```

+## Goals

+- [x] Use OpenAI's API to moderate messages
+- [x] Use Google Vision's API to caption images
+- [ ] Use Google Vision's API to moderate images
+- [ ] Easy prompt customisation (it's currently hardcoded)

 ## Help!
 I just installed the gcloud CLI and I don't know how to login

 gcloud requires an application default login set up correctly for Application Default Credentials to work.
 Here's how you can get that working: